PaperMC/docs/docs/paper/admin/reference/system-properties.md

 :::info

-Some of the paper system properties require have `.`'s in them.
+Some of the paper system properties contain a `.` character in their name.
 When using Windows Powershell, these will require wrapping in quotes. i.e. `"-Dpaper.log-level=FINE"`

 :::